6 Ways To Improve Your Child's Digestion

 2) Eliminate waste the body doesn't want or need

-If food is not broken down into nutrients cells can use as fuel here's what happens...
+If food is not broken into nutrients that cells can use as fuel, here's what happens...

-- In some cases, this inflammation stimulates the immune cells that line the intestine which then signal inflammation in other areas beyond the gut itself.
-This extra stress can contribute to myriad symptoms like moodiness, headaches, joint pain and focus problems
+- In some cases, this inflammation stimulates the gut immune cells, which then signal for inflammation in other areas beyond the gut itself, which is when you get the diversity of non-gut symptoms like moodiness, headaches, joint pain and focus problems

-- Hormones, metabolites and chemicals that should be exiting out of the body through the stool and urine are instead reabsorbed back into circulation where they cause extra stress and interference
+- Hormones, metabolites and chemicals that should be leaving the body through the stool and urine are instead reabsorbed back into circulation, where they cause extra stress and interference

-Your child is not going to be feeling or functioning their best if this is going on!
+Your child is not going to feel or function their best if all this is going on!

-There’s also a heck of a lot more going on in the digestive tract that has little to do with the process of digestion itself.
+There’s also a heck of a lot more going on in the digestive tract than digestion itself.

-About 5 to 10 pounds of at least 1000 different species of bugs live in your digestive tract.
+About 5 to 10 pounds of at least 1000 different species of bugs live in your digestive tract making up what is called "the gut microbiome".
 For the most part, these bugs are our friends.

 Those supportive bugs are basically master regulators - like Oz behind the curtain or the puppet master pulling the strings.

-So focusing attention on establishing healthy digestion yields big “bang for your buck” in a lot of ways, and for busy parents short on time, energy, and resources who are worried about their child's health and function, that kind of efficiency is important.
+So, focusing attention on establishing a healthy gut yields big “bang for your buck”.
+And for busy parents who are short on time, energy, and resources, that kind of efficiency is important.

 So let's get into action steps.